 - Not as powerful

-- Not a good choice for high-capacity wine coolers
+- Not a good choice for high-capacity wine fridges

 - Not a good choice for spaces that aren’t air conditioned

 They are more reliable and can handle more difficult cooling duties.
-A compressor wine cooler is your best bet if performance is more important to you than noise.
+A compressor wine fridge is your best bet if performance is more important to you than noise.

 - Performance not affected by outside fluctuations in temperature